Craftlogic Crafts a Better Recruiting Platform with RingCentral’s SMS API

 “Now, with the RingCentral softphone on the computer, and the RingCentral app on smartphones as well, no matter where a recruiter is day or night, weekend or whatever, they are going to get that call or message back, and they can respond to that if they want to,” Ferguson says.

-At the same time, by using the RingCentral mobile app, recruiters can maintain some separation between their work and personal lives, he says.
+At the same time, by using the RingCentral Phone, recruiters can maintain some separation between their work and personal lives, he says.
 Rather than giving out their personal mobile number, they use the RingCentral app to make and receive calls, or send and receive messages, using the same business phone number that they would use in the office.
 That also means they know when they are getting business calls and texts, rather than personal ones, because they come through the RingCentral app.

 “For our recruiters, this makes it simple—it’s all one phone number, one way of communicating, whether by phone or text,” Ferguson says.